- A high quality curriculum will be led by faculty and grounded in pedagogy that is supported by research and focused on learning outcomes.

 - Integrative learning and problem-based inquiry

 Created through AAC&U’s LEAP initiative, the principles were designed to frame quality for general education.
-A white paper by grant principal investigators and others demonstrates how the principles also apply as a quality framework for competency-based education and provides related recommendations:
+A Journal of Competency-Based Education white paper on “Designing quality into direct-assessment competency-based education” demonstrates how the principles also apply as a quality framework for competency-based education and provides related recommendations:

 - Start at the program level to develop curriculum.